How to Save on Home Heating Costs as Natural Gas Increases

-HVAC professionals advise updating your programmable thermostat with one that's "smart" to save money on your energy bill.
-This means it connects to Wi-Fi, so you can control your HVAC system from your smartphone or tablet from bed in the morning, or just about anywhere in the world.
-You'll receive real-time updates on how much energy you're consuming.
+HVAC professionals recommend replacing your programmable thermostat with one that’s “smart” to save money on your energy bill.
+This means it connects to Wi-Fi, so you can control your HVAC system from your smartphone or tablet from bed when you wake up, or just about anyplace in the world.
+You’ll get real-time updates on how much energy you’re using.

 The best smart thermostats for central heating have:

 - Wi-Fi capability with an app to control it from a smartphone or computer.

 - A color screen that shows the current temperature and humidity levels at home, as well as outside weather forecasts so you can adapt accordingly.

 - Eco mode settings that instantly adjust the thermostat to save you more money.

 - Smart programming that creates an energy-efficient heating schedule based on your temperature preferences.

 Your energy company likely has valuable rebates for installing a smart thermostat, since they’re ENERGY STAR® qualified.
 These rebates may cover a portion or even the complete cost of the thermostat, so contact your natural gas supplier before you purchase one.

 3. Choose Energy-Efficient Thermostat Settings